 The balance between regulatory compliance and the need for effective promotional materials is a delicate one, but it can be achieved with the right medical promotional review services.

 An effective review service will provide you with a group of experienced reviewers who will work collaboratively to ensure that your materials are compliant, comprehensive, and engaging.
 An expert reviewer will know what to look for in your materials and will be able to provide actionable advice that helps you make necessary changes without sacrificing the effectiveness of your marketing plan.

-Med Communications now offers Medical Affairs and Commercial Review services to handle your review responsibilities.
-Our expert team of consultants are here to ensure your review documents are prompt and medically accurate.
-Our list of deliverables include:
+Med Communications now offers Medical Affairs and Commercial Review services to assist with your review responsibilities.
+Our expert team of consultants is here to ensure your promotional pieces are medically accurate and reviewed promptly.

-Our medical promotional review (PR) services are divided into three services tailored to your company’s individual needs.
+Our medical promotional review services are divided into three categories tailored to your company’s individual needs.

 - General reference review, approval, and formatting.
-As your agency partners are creating or updating promotional materials, new references are always being used and our reviewers can take the burden of reference review, vetting, and citation formatting off of your already overstressed medical reviewers.
-Our team ensures the proposed references are the most current versions from reputable medical journals and the quality of articles reflects the processes and procedures you currently have in place and that the citations are formatted properly based on your preferred style of citing references.
+As your agency partners are creating or updating promotional materials, new references are always being used.
+Our reviewers can take the responsibility of reference review, vetting, and citation formatting off of your internal medical reviewers.
+Our team ensures the proposed references are the most current versions available from high-quality, reputable sources that align with the standards you expect.
+We also format citations based on your preferred style.